Jamienie/mds_capstone_bcstats/README.md

 make clean -f MakefileModel
 ```

-**Linking Qualitative to Quantitative**
+## Usage - Linking Qualitative to Quantitative<a name="usage2"></a>
-To rerun the analysis in full and reproduce the results:
+The Linking analysis prepares figures and tables which are further discussed in the reports.
+To reproduce the analysis in full run the following command at the project root directory:
 ```
 make all -f MakefileLinking
 ```